-Types of Preservation Districts
+Type of Districts

-The City's Preservation Ordnance (G-98-24) provides for the establishment of two types of local preservation districts.
-The first and less restrictive is the "Phased-In" preservation district.
+The City's Preservation Ordnance (G-98-24) provides for the establishment of two types of local districts.
+The first and less restrictive is the "Phased-In" district.
 Under this provision, for the first three years, the Commission's oversight is limited to the three categories listed below.
-At the end of this three year first phase, the specified district moves to the second phase where the area becomes a full preservation district.
+At the end of this three-year first phase, the specified district moves to the second phase where the area becomes a full district.
 This first phase, however, continues and the second phase does not become effective if a majority of the property owners in the district officially object to the Commission.

-The second type of preservation district, the "Full" preservation district, is broader in its scope.
+The second type of district, the "Full" preservation district, is broader in its scope.
 The extent of the oversight in this type of district is listed below as taken from IC 36-7-11-10.

-Commission Oversight in First Phase of a "Phased-In" Preservation District
+Commission Oversight in First Phase of a "Phased-In" District